All you need to know about LED colour temperature and its importance

 You can check our hexagon LED panel light that comes in black and white colour variants for frames and with different options for the LED light of your choice.
 Using this to illuminate your living room, dining room, or bedroom, or libraries, retail spaces and bars can bring in an inviting and relaxing feel.

 Cool white light bulbs are usually used in workplaces that require an atmosphere of diligence and focus.
-Measuring between 3,100K to 4,500K degrees on the Kelvin scale, these light bulbs have a slight blue tone in the white light and are radiant.
+Measuring between 3,100K to 4,500K degrees on the Kelvin scale, these light bulbs are called 'cool white' because they have a slight blue tone in the white light and are radiant.
 This will achieve a clean and energising effect suitable for focused work.
 Downlights, such as this mini cubic square downlight, or pendant lights, such as this chic acorn Nordic style pendant light, go perfectly well with cool white light bulbs so you can work efficiently in well-illuminated environments without any distractions.
 Such lights are perfect for task lighting, as desk lights at work and school, and at home, if you’re going for a crisp and modern look.

 Daylight bulbs are called so because they mimic the light emitted during the day.
 Such lights measure anywhere between 4,600K to 6,500K degrees so you’ll have to be careful where you use such lights.
 If you want to create a bright and lively environment that is stimulating, then this is the kind of light you want.
 Use daylight LED bulbs in your study room or hallways to imitate sunlight inside your house!